 During times of major challenge and crisis such as Covid-19, occupational safety and health (OSH) professionals have important roles in helping organisations and governments to protect lives and manage OSH and wellbeing risks, business continuity and sustainability.
 They work throughout all sectors and for organisations of all sizes and types across the globe and IOSH actively supports this.

 The Coronavirus pandemic and large-scale loss of life and human suffering is a public health crisis that tests the world’s collective capacity to respond.
 Protecting people is the top priority and decision-makers must show leadership on this.
-IOSH believes it is essential to protect workers’ physical and mental health, prevent exposure to Covid-19, monitor the disease and its spread, ensure access to the best treatment for any workers who become ill and provide wellbeing support for those who are quarantined.
+IOSH believes it is essential to protect workers’ physical and mental health, prevent exposure to Covid-19, monitor the disease and its spread, ensure access to the best treatment for any workers who become ill and provide wellbeing support for those who are quarantined or self-isolating.
 We are pleased to support this vital work by sharing resources with OSH professionals, employers and other stakeholders across the world.

 Workplaces everywhere can be effective focal points for guidance on preventing the spread of infectious diseases like Covid-19.
 IOSH provides access to key information and webinars on pandemic-related OSH and wellbeing and preventing virus-exposure at work, coordinating with other leading international agencies.
 This supports the important role of OSH professionals and their multidisciplinary approach, which includes advising on preventing Covid-19 spread at work and helping organisations to protect lives, identify solutions, safely redesign activities and ensure OSH for workers and supply chains.
 It also means ensuring that vital action continues to protect workforces and the public from other serious harms and planning for safely resuming activity post-pandemic.